OlivierLD/raspberry-coffee/RESTNavServer/launchers/other-clients/README.md

 # Why this section ?
+OK.
+Why do we need this section here?
+Well, in case you want to access the multiplexer's data and features from other languages than Java, or from another software than the ones provided out-of-the-box, you might want to know where to begin...
+So, let's see what you have out-of-the-box, and what to do from there.

 ## Out-of-the-box
 The NMEA-multiplexer is equipped to deal (in input and output) with several channels.